88-degrees/Book-of-Changes/appendix01s2.md

 1. (The symbol of) the Earth and that of Brightness entering into the midst of it give the idea of Ming Î (Brightness wounded or obscured).

 2. The inner (trigram) denotes being accomplished and bright; the outer, being pliant and submissive.
+The case of king Wăn was that of one

+###### p.
+242

-The case of king Wăn was that of one who with these qualities was yet involved in great difficulties.
+who with these qualities was yet involved in great difficulties.

 3. 'It will be advantageous to realise the difficulty (of the position), and maintain firm correctness:--that is, (the individual concerned) should obscure his brightness.
 The case of the count of Kî was that of one who, amidst the difficulties of his House, was able (thus) to maintain his aim and mind correct.